 Aleksej Pokusevski took full advantage of the opportunity Thursday, garnering career numbers with 14 points (4-of-11) and another personal best in 8 rebounds, even dicing in 3 assists and 2 blocks.
 On paper, those stats look amazing, but the magic lies far beyond the numbers.
 Let’s break down the tape.

 Pokusevski gravitates towards the perimeter all game, so it should be no avail the rookie struck gold outside.

 Shai Gilgeous-Alexander picked the Mavericks alive off of isolations and high ball screens Thursday night.
 In efforts to slow down the 22-year-old, help defense was almost always employed.
 SGA recognizes the pressure from Dorian Finney-Smith early, resulting in a perfect dime to Pokusevski — splash.

-Pokusevski’s three-point performance took a roller coaster of emotions, actually shanking three-consecutive wide open corner threes.
-Rick Carlisle made it clear that a giving Poku an open shot was a worthwhile investment — it was not.
+Pokusevski’s three-point performance took a roller coaster of emotions, actually shanking three-consecutive wide-open corner threes.
+Rick Carlisle made it clear that giving Poku an open shot was a worthwhile investment — it was not.
 Maxi Kleber crept too far down in anticipation of a Dort drive, leaving Poku daylight in the corner.
-The rookie hoisted up his shot in one motion giving the game’s dagger no nerves with an on the money swish.
+The rookie hoisted up his shot in one motion giving the game’s dagger no nerves with an on-the-money swish.

 Navigating the Lane

 One of Pokusevski’s biggest slights in his initial stretch with the Thunder came how he moved.
 The forward had tendencies to take the ball past the timeline, halt at the hash mark, and distribute the basketball in an effort to settle outside.
 That habit appeared to be broken against Dallas as he stayed active in the lane to not just create for himself, but others.